Beach 36th Street station: Station layout

-This elevated station has two tracks and two side platforms.
 Both platforms have beige windscreens and canopies with green support columns in the center and full height metallic fences at both ends.

 Exits

 The station's only entrance/exit is an elevated brick station house beneath the tracks.
 It has a turnstile bank, station agent booth, waiting area that allows a free transfer between directions, two staircases to each platform at the center, and two staircases to either side of Rockaway Freeway between Beach 35th and Beach 36th Streets.
 The two southern street stairs are connected to the station house with a large canopied overpass.